AssuranceMaladieSec/CertStreamMonitor/README.md

 ~~~

 ## Configuration file
-You can find a configuration file example placed into 'conf' directory
+You can find a configuration file example placed into 'conf' directory.
 Configurable parameters are:
 - SearchKeywords: Keywords to look for (with '|' (or) as separator
 - DBFile: SQLite3 database file (the path and file will be created if don't exist)